Hirevo/alexandrie/docker/README.md

 # Running Alexandrie via Docker

 ## Introduction

+[crates.io](https://crates.io/) is the Rust community's public package registry.
+Rust libraries (crates) are often published and shared via crates.io.

+Often, teams and people may want to publish packages to internal, non-public-facing registries.

-Alexandrie is an open source implementation of the Crates registry API.
+Alexandrie is an open source implementation of the Crates Registry API.

-This tutorial walks through setting up a local instance of Alexandrie so you can test publishing a crate to an [alternative registry](https://doc.rust-lang.org/cargo/reference/registries.html#using-an-alternate-registry)
+This tutorial walks through setting up a local instance of Alexandrie so you can test publishing a crate to an [alternate registry](https://doc.rust-lang.org/cargo/reference/registries.html#using-an-alternate-registry)

 ## Dependencies
 - [Docker](https://docs.docker.com/get-docker/)